SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 ### Assets

 In DTM assets are the digital representation of physical assets.
 An asset in DTM can contain numerous subassets and devices.
-You also have the opportunity to define properties or attributes of an assets through [custom properties](/dtm/asset-types/#property-library).
+You also have the opportunity to define properties or parameters of an assets through [custom properties](/dtm/asset-types/#property-library).

 To work with assets in DTM navigate to the **Assets** page using the navigator on the left.
-When you first start using the DTM application, no assets are displayed in the **Assets** page by default, instead you see a message is displayed prompting to create the assets (SCREENSHOT NECESSARY).
+When you first start using the DTM application, no assets are shown in the **Assets** page by default, instead you see a message is displayed prompting to create the assets (SCREENSHOT NECESSARY).

 If you already created assets, you find them listed on this page (see image below).